 - Reduced appetite and/or thirst

 Tips to Protect Pets

-- Keep pets indoors as much as possible, and keep your windows shut.
+- Keep pets indoors as much as possible, and keep windows closed.

 - Birds are particularly susceptible and should not be allowed outside when smoke or particulate matter are present.